aaannalenaaa/mt-exercise-02/README.md

     ./scripts/batch_train.sh

 This will automatically log the different perplexities into individual .csv-files.

 All of them can be combined into one large .csv file.
-After adjusting the respective directory paths use:
+After adjusting the respective directory paths you can use:

     ./scripts/combining_csv.py

 Further, feel free to check out the results or plot your own with the following jupyter notebook:

     ./scripts/log_plotting.ipynb

 If desired, change the .csv files path in cell 5 line 11.